-So, what does the BIM Manager do?
+So, what is a BIM Manager, and what does the BIM Manager do?

 Who is a successful BIM Manager?

 Each Manager would have different points of view and different aspects tackled for their niche.
 So, that would bring different results.
 In order to achieve a successful output, the BIM Manager should have two types of skills.
-Like any manager, the BIM one should possess soft skills such as change management, people management, bright mindset, and establishing processes.
+Like any manager, the BIM one should possess soft skills such as change management, people management, a bright mindset, and establishing processes.
 On the other hand, he should also have technical skills, so he could understand what kind of technology there is and how to use it properly.

 Hence, a good BIM Manager brings a combination of both types of skills together, in order to achieve fast and sufficient results.
-He is responsible for monitoring the overall systems and programs, to ensure that everything goes smoothly and bring an innovative way of improvement into the whole process.
+He is responsible for monitoring the overall systems and programs, to ensure that everything goes smoothly and to bring an innovative way of improvement into the whole process.

 Who can become a BIM Manager?

-To become a BIM Manager is good to have overall experience and knowledge about the software.
-It’s not enough just to know one, for instance, Revit.
+To become a BIM Manager, it is good to have overall experience and knowledge about the software.
+It’s not enough to know one, for instance, Revit.
 The BIM Manager is someone who is familiar with the whole workflow from beginning to end.
 Someone who knows how to go from the initial stages (doing the simple modeling) to adding elements and making the model more complex, and most importantly how to pull out information from that model, which is the whole idea of BIM (Building Information Modeling).

 How much money does a BIM Manager earn?

 It depends on which country you are operating in.
-Currently because of the Pandemic situation with CoronaVirus (Covid-19) the salary range is lower than usual for all industries.
+Currently, because of the Pandemic situation with CoronaVirus (Covid-19) the salary range is lower than usual for all industries.
 Of course, the building industry is not much different.
 According to glassdoor.com, the average base salary is $57.400/yr for the US (and in general for the world), and £48,243 / yr for the UK.
-Depending on the company and the project scale it could increase up to $88K.
+Depending on the company and the project scale, it could increase up to $88K.